neofob/TransAmerica/Gear/Electronics.md

 *	Contour camera to do time lapse (Kickstarter for GoPro Hero 4?)

 ### Computer
-*	Low-powered laptop with SD slot (upgraded to large SSD to store photos)
+*	Low-powered laptop with SD slot (a 256GB SSD should be enough with 36 pictures/day)
 *	AC charger

 ### Power